-Kids love hands-on activities.
-They also love Easter eggs.
+This simple egg words reading activity for young readers and pre-readers is a really fun way to practice simple rhyming words.
+Kids love hands-on activities and they also love Easter eggs.
 Combine the two with this super creative activity that will get your kiddos spelling and rhyming.
-Bonus: they’ll practice their fine motor skills too!

 DIY Learn to Spell Activity Using Plastic Easter Eggs

 When we first saw this super smart use of left-over plastic Easter eggs from Raising Dragons, it reminded me of something we did almost 8 years ago here at Kids Activities Blog which was a reading words flip chart.

 Related: Need easier letter matching games using eggs?